bubblydoo/exact-xml-uploader/README.md

 npx env-cmd -f .env -- npm run upload -- ../folder-with-xmls --otp 123456
 ```

-You need to make some of these environment variables available:
+You need to make some of these environment variables available (e.g. in a `.env` file):

 ```
 EXACT_DIVISION="123456" # you can find this in the url of Exact Online after logging in